jcg0025/meanSite/README.md

-#flowandsnow
+#The Flow

-A site for river rats and powderheads to get live river and mountain conditions from across the country
+A site for river rats to get live river conditions from across the country

 Built with the MEAN stack